Melanie L. Cradle: Connecticut Appellate Court

+Connecticut Supreme Court

+On June 15, 2026, Governor Lamont announced the appointment of Cradle to the Connecticut Supreme Court to the seat being vacated by Justice Joan K. Alexander, who is resigning to focus on her role as Chief Court Administrator.
+If confirmed, Cradle would become the first African-American woman to serve on the Connecticut Supreme Court.

 Memberships

 Cradle has served as a member of the National College of District Attorneys, the National Association of Black Prosecutors, the Ansonia/Milford Multidisciplinary Team, and the State of Connecticut Division of Criminal Justice Diversity Committee.
 She was also a mentor for the Lawyers Collaborative for Diversity.

 Personal

 At her original confirmation hearing, Cradle noted that her parents married in 1967, the year when the U.S. Supreme Court struck down laws prohibiting interracial marriage in Loving v.
 Virginia, the state where her father lived before entering the U.S. Army.
 Her parents met while her father was a serviceman overseas.